 * GM will close one South Korean factory by end-May

-* GM expects $850 mln charge, launches voluntary retirement plan
+* Expects $850 mln charge; voluntary retirement plan in works

-* GM says will decide future of other Korean plants within weeks
+* Says will decide future of other Korean plants within weeks

-* GM in talks with Sth Korean govt and union (Adds S.Korean stakeholder, background)
+* GM in talks with South Korean govt and unions (Adds S.Korean President Moon's policy pledge on jobs)

 DETROIT/SEOUL, Feb 13 (Reuters) - General Motors Co said it will close one of its four plants in South Korea and incur an $850 million impairment charge as part of a restructuring of its money-losing business in Asia's fourth-biggest economy.

-The U.S. automaker said it would decide the future of its remaining South Korean operations within weeks, amid ongoing talks with the government and labor unions on how to cut costs and make the business profitable.
+The U.S. automaker said it would decide the future of its remaining South Korean operations within weeks, and is in talks with the government and labor unions on how to cut costs and make the business profitable.

 "Time is short and everyone must move with urgency," GM President Dan Ammann told Reuters.